 The Ship 294 (HMS Samaria) landed at Liverpool, England and the battalion moved by train to Basildon Park near Reading, Berkshire.
 It was here that they trained for the D-Day Invasion of France, under the command of Lt-Col. John Pappas, along with a number of new officers & NCO's (veterans of Sicily & North Africa) who had been transferred from the 82nd Airborne, 307 AEB specifically to train the 101st & 326th.

 Major Hugh A. Mozley, assumed command also leading the battalion during Operation Market Garden, and the Screaming Eagles heroic stand at Bastogne.

-Taking part in Operation Market Garden and in the defense of Bastogne, served as an entire unit in the southern sector.
+Taking part in Operation Market Garden and in the defense of Bastogne, the battalion served as an entire unit in the southern sector.
 They were the first in and the first to meet General Patton's tanks once the encirclement had broken.